paulipa/sico-wiki/linknet-help-and-guides/mining-fleets.md

 - Use the doctrine Venture, Procurer, Skiff or Orca with proper fitting
 - Warp out when you see a lot of bad standing players log in or when they are reported for warping in
 - Mine at the official fleet location
+- Have CONCORD prespawned

 If despite these steps you lose your ship to a very well organized gank, then it is not your fault.
 In situations like this you can request for SRP.

-> Mining SRP covers losses for ganks in high sec space at the official LINE mining fleet location for players who are in the mining fleet.
+> Mining SRP covers losses for ganks in high sec space at the official mining fleet location for players who are in the mining fleet.
 {.is-info}

-To get SRP you will need to ask your fleet commander (taken that its an official SiCO Mining fleet with a proper booster as the boss) to create you a SRP link.
+If you have followed all the rules you may apply for SRP on our AUTH in the general mining SRP https://auth.eve-linknet.com/ship-replacement/srp-link/2PITnmQHWhNVL9KP/view-srp-requests/

 ## Belt Tracking
 Once a normal asteroid belt has been mined empty you can use the belt tracking tool found on AUTH to update the status https://auth.eve-linknet.com/belttracker/